AxaFrance/ecotag/README.md

 ```

- - **First parameter** : Security path.
-The base path where ml-cli "only" can access to your file.
+ - **First parameter** : Security directory path. ml-cli has only access to files inside this directory.
 Should be a full path.
  - **Second parameter** : The path of the tasks.json, that file that describe tasks to execute.
  - **Third parameter** : Default base directory used by the path inside your task.json.